fictionco/fiction/@docs/essentials/content/index.md

 ---
 title: The Content Wrapper (content.vue)
-description: The content.vue component wraps the content on the front end.
+description: The content.vue component wraps the content on the front-end.
 Use it to add global elements.
 ---

 # The Content Wrapper